AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/56_Block/req.rst

-A block statement contains others statements and, optionally, declarations and exception handlers as its components.
-The common SC requirements apply to all those nested statements.
-No extra requirement applies to the block specific syntactic elements.
+A block statement contains a sequence of statements and, optionally, declarations and exception handlers.
+The common SC requirements apply to all the nested statements.
+No extra requirement applies to the block-specific syntactic elements.